sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-write-a-contract.md

 ```

 Note: **Recursion is disallowed**.
-A `@method`, public and not, cannot call itself, either directly in its own body or indirectly calls another method that eventually calls itself.
+A `@method`, public and not, cannot call itself, either directly in its own body or indirectly calls another method that transitively calls itself.

 ## Data Types